 But first and foremost, focus your attention around the 50L mark, looking at what different storage/organisational options are available.
 Personally, I always seek-out straps on the side, front, and undercarriage, for attaching my tent, stowing a yoga mat, or securing every worldly possession I own to the rails of a rolling ship.

 Another incredibly useful feature is a detachable lid which transforms into a day pack complete with shoulder straps.
-Perfect for leaving bulky apparel at your mountain peak resort while you take the essential suncream and budgie smuggler down to the beach.
+Perfect for leaving bulky apparel at your mountain peak refuge while you head out for a quick spin.

 The term ‘dead space’ refers to empty pockets of air in the backpack that must be fully eliminated to maximise space.
 Think about shoes; all that dead space meant for your feet needs to be packed with something, like socks and undies, which will help keep their shape and allow you to pack more overall.
 Make-up kits, toiletry bags, first aid boxes, can all quickly add to wasted dead space and may need to be repacked into homemade, travel-friendly pouches.